 Second, there was my belief that counting the days would slow down my life to an agonizing crawl.
 How many days left?
 Oh, only 132??
-No thanks!

 But, the biggest reason I didn’t want to start counting days wasn’t the work, it was the people.
 Time with my friends and my staff was running out.
 That part wasn’t exciting, it was painful.